Martin Fourcade: 2017–18 season: Olympic glory, all-time overall World Cup record

 After the Olympics the World Cup moved to Eastern Finland.
 Fourcade had been suffering from illness before the Kontiolahti weekend, but was still expected to start in the sprint.
 Surprisingly, he did not, announcing so just before the race.
 He also skipped the relays but was ready to compete in the mass start.
 The first shooting seemed ominous, Fourcade missing twice.
 But he got his game together and missed no more.
 He left the final shooting in the lead but Julian Eberhard sprinted past the exhausted Frenchman in the last few hundred meters.
 But still the second place made Fourcade quite satisfied after the two prone mistakes.
 And when Johannes Thingnes Bø missed five times to finish 19th, Fourcade was able to widen the gap in the overall ranking.

-The penultimate competition weekend in Oslo Holmenkollen was a chance for Fourcade to pursue the race win record of the venue and to further solidate his overall World Cup lead.
-And once again the Frenchman delivered.
-He shot clean in the sprint but wasn't able to take the victory having fallen on the first lap and broken his skiing pole.
-He finished third behind the surprise winner, Henrik L'Abee Lund of Norway and Johannes Thingnes Bø, who beat the Frenchman by a fraction of a second.
-Fourcade regrouped for the following pursuit and comfortably won ahead of Lukas Hofer of Italy and Bø.
-Fourcade and L'Abee Lund arrived together at the last shooting but it was the overall leader who shot clean and strolled to the finish line.
-With the victory Fourcade did manage to snatch the honour of being the most awarded biathlete in Holmenkollen.
-And he set up a big lead in the overall ranking before the final weekend of the season.